 Address your weaknesses

 - Decide which weaknesses need to be addressed first.
-Other weaknesses must be acknowledged and respected until time and resources allow a solution.

 - Some weaknesses can be turned into strengths or opportunities.
 For example, it might be possible to turn a shortage of production capacity into rarity value for your product.